bipolarmorgan/SlavehackLegacy/README.md

 * Randomly generated IPs/Passwords for new users
 * Logs that can be edited / accessed by other users or yourself
 * Dynamic wallpaper function to allow for changing of wallpapers
+* Connecting to different IP addresses
+* Embedded chat channels utilizing Socket.IO.
+Connect to a specific IP and it will be host to a page that will hold a chat room for all those connected to that IP.

 ### Features that will for sure be coming